Major Intel, Arm chip security flaw puts your PCs, phones at risk

 Along with impacting personal computing devices, the exploit also hurts servers in data centers, like Amazon's cloud service.
 Amazon Web Services said "all but a small single-digit percentage of instances across the Amazon EC2 fleet are already protected.
 The remaining ones will be completed in the next several hours, with associated instance maintenance notifications."

+Microsoft said that it has been working closely with chipmakers to release fixes for its customers.

+"We are in the process of deploying mitigations to cloud services and are releasing security updates [Wednesday] to protect Windows customers against vulnerabilities affecting supported hardware chips from AMD, Arm and Intel," the company said in a statement.
+"We have not received any information to indicate that these vulnerabilities had been used to attack our customers."

-Technology site The Register on Tuesday reported news about the exploit, causing Intel and the security researchers to publish their findings sooner than planned.
+The flaws initially were discovered in the middle of 2017 but not made public until this week.
+Technology site The Register on Tuesday reported news about the exploit, causing Intel and the security researchers to publish their findings sooner than planned -- before fixes were in place.

 CNET's Dan Ackerman contributed to this report.